dc4eu/educational-pilot/README.md

 - **[eIDAS scenarios](./eidas-scenarios/)**: Outlines the four trust models for electronic attestation of attributes (EAAs) within the European Digital Ecosystem, explaining how EBSI enhances traditional PKI approaches.

-- **[eIDAS Roles](./docs/eIDAS-roles.md)**: Outlines the key roles within the European digital identity framework under eIDAS, detailing their definitions, functions, types of attestations issued, regulatory references, and compliance requirements.

 - **[Toolkits](./toolkits/README.md)**: Implementation resources including technical architecture, component descriptions, workflows (RFCs), and specific use cases to help develop user journeys.

 - **[Elements](./elements)**: Elements produced/provided by DC4EU to facilitate adoption.
 Includes data model converters, gateways, reports.

 - **[User Journeys](./user-journeys/)**: Provided user journeys to demonstrate cross-border interaction, ready-to go infrastructure, and foundation to extend/provide more user journeys and/or EAAs

-- **[Scenarios](./scenarios/README.md)**: A scenario within DC4EU, details the elements each piloting agent must provide to characterise, execute, and monitor user journeys in alignment with governance, technical, and reporting requirements.

 - **[Pilots](./piloting/README.md)**: A scenario within DC4EU, details the elements each piloting agent must provide to characterise, execute, and monitor user journeys in alignment with governance, technical, and reporting requirements.